John C. Brooks: Tenure

 Brooks was sworn in as Labor Commissioner on January 8, 1977, succeeding Nye.
 During his tenure, Brooks expanded job training through the apprenticeship program.
 He implemented annual inspections of all migrant labor camps and chicken processing plants.
 He adopted a blood-borne pathogens standard and regulations designed to curb abuses in the temporary employment agency industry.
 He expanded the Wage and Hour enforcement staff so that there could be prompt response to wage and hour complaints.
 He insisted that all amusement rides be inspected every time they were reassembled.
 Brooks also advocated for the protection of workers' benefits and for the state minimum wage to be tied to the federal minimum wage.

 His tenure included the 1991 fire at a food-processing plant in Hamlet that killed 25 workers.
 Brooks fined the plant $808,150, which was the largest such penalty in state history.
 The major cause of death in the accident was the locked exterior doors which was not covered by an OSHA standard at the time, but by a standard administered by the N. C. Department of Insurance.
 After the 1991 fire, Brooks adopted the North Carolina Building Code as an OSHA standard, which would have allowed the citation of locked exterior doors.

 Brooks lost the 1992 Democratic primary for Commissioner of Labor to Harry E. Payne Jr. After Payne won the general election, he rescinded the new standard allowing citation for locked exterior doors.

 2008 election

 In 2008, at age 71, Brooks filed as a Democrat to run for Commissioner of Labor again.
 Brooks placed second in the May 2008 primary, but because no candidate garnered more than 40 percent of the vote, he was allowed to call for a runoff on June 24, with first-place finisher Mary Fant Donnan.
 On the runoff election day, Brooks lost to Donnan, 68%-32%.
 Voter turnout was 2%, setting a new record for low turnout in North Carolina.

 2012 election

 Brooks ran for Commissioner again in 2012.
 He won the May 8 Democratic primary but because he failed to garner 40 percent of the vote, he faced a runoff with runner-up Marlowe Foster.
 In the July 17 runoff, Brooks defeated Foster to win the nomination.

-Ahead of the general election, the News and Observer editorial board endorsed Brooks.